BawdyAnarchist/quBSD/Future_Development.md

 ### SPECIFIC SCRIPTS

-qb-i3-launch - had problems with double launching windows that already existed
+qb-i3-launch - had problems with double launching windows that already existed (on fully opened setup)

 quBSD.sh and msg-qubsd.sh
 	- Error messages are a bit disorganized now.
 Need to have useful higher function messages